SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

 #### Other tips

 * A done video can help you organize your thoughts and prepare to explain the issue.
-* Remember to bring this up in your Daily Scrums too as a [roadblock](/methodology-daily-scrums)
+* Bring your issue up in your [Daily Scrum](/methodology-daily-scrums) as a roadblock